imnuvi/Imnuvi.github.io/content/blog/recepie_1_Biriyani.md

 - Finally close the cooker and keep the heat at maximum.
 Once the whistle blows, turn the heat to simmer and let it cook in the simmer heat ( low heat ) for 10 more mins
     - As a replacement all of this can also be done in a rice cooker, and I have had good results from pressure cooking this.

-Let the pressure escape the cooker naturally and opne for some savoury Biryani.
+Let the pressure escape the cooker naturally and open for some savoury Biryani.
 Serve with eggs and chicken curry!